opensearch-project/documentation-website/_security/configuration/best-practices.md

 Additional best practices for role management include:

 1. Role granularity: Define roles based on specific job functions or access requirements to minimize unnecessary privileges.
-2. Regular review: Regularly review and audit assigned roles to ensure alignment with organizational policies and access needs.
+2. Regular role review: Regularly review and audit assigned roles to ensure alignment with organizational policies and access needs.

 For more information about roles, go to the documentation on [defining users and roles in OpenSearch]({{site.url}}{{site.baseurl}}/security/access-control/users-roles/).